Koverse/documentation/docs/source/dev/applications/webapp.rst

 We can restrict what records our application sees, but we won't distinguish users of our application from each other.
 Other scenarios will be addressed in following tutorials.

 In our security scenario we just need an API token to authenticate to Koverse and query records.
-See the documentation on :ref:`ApiTokens` for steps to create an API token for this example and return here once you have your API token.
+Perform the steps of the example in the documentation on :ref:`ApiTokens` to create an API token for this example app and return here once you have your API token.

 Querying using the Koverse REST API